This article was written on February 20, 2020.

 These aren’t movie plots.
 This is the reality we’re breathing.

-Looking back from the future, history textbooks might mark this period as “The Great Rupture” or “The Great Reorganization.”
-Just as later generations view the period from 1914-1945—two world wars, the Great Depression, complete collapse and reconstruction of order—what we’re experiencing might be another level of civilizational turning point.
+Looking back from the future, history textbooks might mark this period as the “Great Rupture” or “Great Reorganization.”
+Just as later generations view the 1914-1945 period—two world wars, the Great Depression, complete collapse and rebuilding of order—what we’re experiencing might be another level of civilizational transformation.

-We’re not a big company.
+We’re not a large company.
 Small team, few clients, relatively tight operational cost control.
 But even so, when the pandemic hit, the impact was direct and swift.
-Face-to-face workshops couldn’t proceed, several confirmed projects were suspended, and second-quarter revenue projections had to be rewritten.
+Face-to-face workshops couldn’t proceed, several confirmed projects were suspended, second-quarter revenue projections had to be rewritten.

 Asset lightweighting.
-This isn’t just financial strategy—it’s survival strategy.
+This isn’t just financial strategy; it’s survival strategy.

 It means: don’t lock all your resources into a single form, single location, single assumption.
 Maintain liquidity.
 Maintain your ability to reconfigure at any time.